sillelien/scheduler/README.md

 # Scheduler

-**If you use this image please consider giving it a star on [Github](https://github.com/sillelien/scheduler)**
+Scheduler is very much a work in progress.
+It's aim is to provide work scheduling for distributed Docker based systems.

+${BLURB}

-Please use the tagged version:
+Please use a tagged version:

 ```
-FROM sillelien/scheduler:master
+FROM sillelien/scheduler:${RELEASE}
 ```

 ## Environment Variables

 ## Badges